runescapehall/Runescape-Affiliate/runescape-clans.md

 permalink: /runescape-clans
 ---

-We've compiled a list of old and new clans that have existed in Runescape.
+We've compiled a list of clans that have existed during the golden era of Runescape, **taken from the defunct [RuneHead clan database](https://web.archive.org/web/20070930190233/http://runehead.com/)**.
 Just click on each name below to be directed to their respective page, and perhaps you may be able to reconnect with your old clanmates.

 - [Adelais](https://www.runescapehall.net/Adelais)
 - [Aggression](https://www.runescapehall.net/Aggression)